Associate of Applied Science Degree

 Law enforcement officers in many agencies may retire with a pension after 20 or 25 years of service, often allowing them to pursue a second career while still in their 40s.
 Because of relatively attractive salaries and benefits, the number of qualified candidates exceeds the number of job openings in federal law enforcement agencies and in most state police departments.
 The result has been higher hiring standards and increased selectivity by employers.
 Competition should remain keen for higher paying jobs with state and federal agencies and local police departments in more affluent areas.
 Opportunities will be better in local and special police departments, especially in departments that offer relatively low salaries, or in urban communities where the crime rate is relatively high.

 Applicants with college training in police science, military police experience, or both, should have the best opportunities.
-Employment in the corrections field is projected to grow more than 36 percent through the year 2010.
+Employment in the corrections field is projected to grow more than 36 percent.
 Vigorous law enforcement is expected to cause a continuing increase in the prison population.
 In addition to openings that result from growth, many openings will be created by replacement needs, especially openings created by workers entering retirement.

 Additional information on professional requirements and qualifications may be obtained from the U.S. Department of Labor, Bureau of Labor Statistics, at www.bls.gov.